I Want to Have a Safer and Healthier Workplace What safe and healthful work practices are required?

 You may be obligated to provide paid sick leave.

-Exclusion Pay requirements from the COVID-19 Emergency Temporary Standards are expiring in January 2023.
-Non-Emergency COVID-19 Prevention Regulations that do not include Exclusion Pay requirements will become effective in the month of January 2023 once approved by the Office of Administrative Law.
-The COVID-19 Prevention Emergency Temporary Standards (ETS) remain in effect until the new regulations become effective.
+Exclusion Pay requirements from the COVID-19 Emergency Temporary Standards expired in February 2023.
+Non-Emergency COVID-19 Prevention Regulations that do not include Exclusion Pay requirements are in effect.
 Read more about the non-emergency regulations and the ETS.

 If a test confirms an employee has COVID-19 and was exposed to COVID-19 at work, the employee might be eligible for workers' compensation, which provides benefits that include: